 If you are buying a HCV privately, it’s a good idea to get a vehicle history check beforehand to ensure that the vehicle has not been seriously damaged in a previous collision.

 There are a number of companies who will check the history of a HCV for you.
 All of them charge a fee, but the peace of mind you get will make it well worthwhile.

 A pre-purchase inspection of a used HCV by a qualified mechanic will give you a good sense of the vehicle’s overall condition and some idea of any work needed in future.

 Driving for work involves a risk not only for the driver, but also for fellow workers and members of the public, such as pedestrians and other road users.
 Our Driving For Work website offers advice on helping make driving for work safer for everyone.
 You can also find more information from CVRT on how the proper maintenance of your vehicle and regular walkaround checks makes driving for work safer.

-Our HGV driver walkaround checks video highlights the importance and benefits of daily walkaround checks and your obligations as a HGV driver.
+Our HCV driver walkaround checks video highlights the importance and benefits of daily walkaround checks and your obligations as a HCV driver.
 Further information on this can be viewed on our Daily Walkaround Checks webpage

 Frequently asked questions

 The following vehicle types must be fitted with appropriate spray suppression devices or systems under S.I.
 No. 272 of 2011 of Road Traffic Spray Suppression Regulations 2011.

 - Goods vehicles with a design gross vehicle weight (DGVW) exceeding 7.5 tonne registered on or after 01 September 2011.